arvo-tuni/pupil-labs/README.md

 });
 ```

+See Pupil documentation to figure out what values are valid for the `topic` field and what other fields are required.

 ### app.notify( notification )

-Sends a notification to Pupil
+Sends a notification to Pupil.
+Similar to `command` but do not return any response.

 Arguments:
  - `notification: { subject: String, ... }` - must have *subject* field